 We will learn methods appropriate for guiding community and organizational meetings, conducting public processes, and for enabling difficult dialogues across conflict divides.
 Participants will learn how to assess the needs of the group and then to design processes to address them.
 This will include processes to help groups improve understanding, strengthen relationships, engage in collaborative problem solving and make effective decisions.
-Participants will become familiar with a variety of methods and techniques to achieve process goals, with groups ranging in size from three to 3,000.
+Participants will become familiar with a variety of methods and techniques to achieve process goals, whether it is a group of three or 3,000.

-Through a variety of readings, exercises and reflections, the course will assist participants' formation as reflective practitioners assisting group processes.
+Through a variety of readings, exercises and reflections, the course will assist participants' formation as reflective practitioners enabling group processes.
 We will focus on developing self-awareness and awareness of group dynamics, while cultivating openness and offering a calm presence even in the midst of high levels of anxiety and conflict.
-We will consider a variety of facilitator roles and functions and critically assess the ethics and appropriateness of these for different types of situations.
+We will consider a variety of facilitator roles and functions and critically assess the ethics and appropriateness of these for different types of situations, including with evident power imbalances and systemic oppression.
 While rooted in a North American peacebuilding paradigm, we will aim to also explore facilitation in other cultural traditions and raise awareness of the challenges of facilitating cross-culturally.

 This course is designed for participants enrolled in CJP's graduate studies program and presumes knowledge of basic conflict analysis and peacebuilding concepts and methods.
-As such, Foundations I or an equivalent course is preferred.
+As such, Foundations 1 or an equivalent course is preferred.
 This class qualifies as a skills assessment course for the CJP MA degree.